In a world of rising inflation and ultra-low interest rates, we're often told that commodities can be some of the best plays. Whether it be...

 If you're looking to get exposure to precious metals or other commodities, commodity ETFs can be the best route to go.
 Why?

-Buying individual commodities can be somewhat tricky, especially when we get into the idea of futures contracts.
+Buying individual commodities can be somewhat tricky, especially when we get into the idea of commodity futures.
+Commodity markets are complex, and should only really be utilized by Canadian investors who knows the ins an outs of futures contracts.

-The fact you can gain single-click exposure to pretty much any precious metal or commodity you want with an exchange-traded fund has made commodity-based Canadian ETFs extremely popular in the post-COVID era.
+The fact you can gain single-click exposure to pretty much any precious metal or commodity you want with on the Toronto Stock Exchange with an exchange-traded fund has made commodity-based Canadian ETFs extremely popular.

 With that being said, let's get right into it.